 Permissions: Is there confidential information that not all project members should see?

-The best projects are completely public.
+The best projects are completely unguarded.
 But in Falcon you can also define content that not everyone should see.
 Because in Falcon you can guard measures.